Medicines & Supplements A to Z > Methylphenidate

 Methylphenidate can be taken by mouth as tablets or capsules.
 Note that for the modified-release / extended-release / prolonged-release tablets (e.g. Concerta, Ritalin), you should not chew or cut them and they should be swallowed whole.

-Methylphenidate is used to treat ADHD in those who are 6 years old or above.
+Methylphenidate is used to treat ADHD in individuals who are 6 years old or above.
 The dose for children between 6 and 17 years old is starting with 5 mg 1-2 times daily and can be increased 5-10 mg daily at weekly intervals if necessary.
 The dose can be increased up to 60 mg daily or 2.1 mg/kg daily in 2-3 divided doses.
 The maximum daily dose is 60 mg in 2-3 divided doses.
 If the effect wears off in the evening, a dose taken at bedtime can be considered.
 The adult dose is starting with 5 mg 2-3 times daily and can be increased up to 60 mg daily in 2-3 divided doses at weekly intervals if necessary.
-Same as children, If the effect wears off in the evening, a dose taken at bedtime can be considered.
+Same as children, if the effect wears off in the evening, a dose taken at bedtime can be considered.

 If you are using it for narcolepsy (excessive sleepiness), you should take 10-60 mg immediate-release medicines twice daily before breakfast and lunch.
 The usual dose is 20-30 mg daily in divided doses.